fluid-project/infusion-docs/src/documents/IoCTestingFramework.md

 The framework was given a substantial spring-cleaning in October 2016, implementing significant new features such as promise-based fixtures, and priority-driven sequence grade assembly, and some support for compact invokers.
 A few significant bugs remain, especially when listing multiple "listener"-type fixtures adjacent in the sequence - see [FLUID-5502](https://issues.fluidproject.org/browse/FLUID-5502).
-The support for model change event fixtures is also very old-fashioned and needs to be reformed.
+The support for model change event fixtures is also very old-fashioned and needs to be reformed - see [FLUID-6077](https://issues.fluidproject.org/browse/FLUID-6077).